lukepoley/lukepoley/README.md

 ❯ groups luke-poley
 python-automation sql-engineering accounting-ops financial-auditors

+❯ cat about_luke.txt
+On the team, Luke maintains the website and optimizes databases to automate repetitive tasks, build custom functions, and create user interfaces.

+On Friday nights, he’s usually scripting or discovering the newest CLI trick that saves him five milliseconds on his Linux daily driver.

+❯ ./hobbies --verbose
+- Philosophy (for the boredom)
+  - Check Out Richard Moran!
+- Climbing 14ers 🏔️
+- Golf (strictly for the aura) ⛳
+- Board game design 🎲
+- Sports (for the exercise) 🏃

 ❯ ./intro.sh
 Hello World!
 I'm Luke, an automation specialist bridging the gap between complex financial data and streamlined Python workflows.